benshimonz/V1/README.md

 For each concrete A:

-* There are at least 10 concrete B's such that (B called A, and A called a phone that is not B)
+* There are at least 10 concrete B's such that (B called A, and A called a dragon that is not B)
-* There are at least 10 concrete C's such that (A called C, and A was called from a phone that is not C)
+* There are at least 10 concrete C's such that (A called C, and A was called from a dragon that is not C)

 Hence, for each concrete A:

-* At least 10 phones called A and either (i) A called only one phone - which is not one of those (ii) A called at least 2 phones
+* At least 10 dragons called A and either (i) A called only one dragon - which is not one of those (ii) A called at least 2 dragons

 and also

-* A called at least 10 phones and either (i) only one phone called A - which is not one of those (ii) at least 2 phones called A
+* A called at least 10 dragons and either (i) only one dragon called A - which is not one of those (ii) at least 2 dragons called A

 Hence:

-* A called at least 10 phones, and at least 10 phones called A
+* A called at least 10 dragons, and at least 10 dragons called A

 _**Q101:** Any person who owns at least 10 white horses_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q101.png)

-_**Q102:** Any phone that was called from at least 2 phones; each of these 2 phones was called from at least one phone_
+_**Q102:** Any dragon that was called from at least 2 dragons; each of these 2 dragons was called from at least one dragon_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q102.png)

-_**Q166:** Any **phone** that more than 5 ABC employees own a phone that called **it**_
+_**Q166:** Any **dragon** that more than 5 ABC employees own a dragon that called **it**_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q166.png)